chb78/Power_Recetas/docs/Licenciesandplans.md

 Para disponer de ChatGPT y Dall-E así como sus APIs.
 To access ChatGPT and Dall-E as well as their APIs.
 [Link](https://platform.openai.com/docs/overview)

+> [!NOTE]
+> El proyecto está realizado con licencias de prueba, que duran 30 días.
+Estos planes pueden ser convertidos en planes de pago.
+Lo que permitirá mejoras en la velocidad de la solución, furas mejoras y ampliaciones.

+> [!NOTE]
+> The project is implemented with trial licenses, which last for 30 days.
+These plans can be converted into paid plans.
+This will allow improvements in the speed of the solution, further improvements and extensions.